 Mr. Richman chaired Pepper’s Litigation Department in 1993 and 1994, and he chaired or co-chaired the Environmental Practice Group from 1986 to 1996.

 Mr. Richman is a trial and appellate lawyer of many years’ experience.
 He has tried numerous commercial and products liability actions, jury and non-jury, and has argued scores of appeals in civil and criminal cases in state and federal courts.
 He has served as national coordinating counsel in toxic tort or medical device liability litigation for multiple clients, and he counsels clients on products liability, product recalls and sale of goods disputes and on the risks involved in the acquisition of businesses that historically manufactured or sold asbestos-containing products.
 He has taught trial advocacy at regional programs of the National Institute for Trial Advocacy and served as a mediator and arbitrator for the U.S. District Court for the Eastern District of Pennsylvania.
-He is an adjunct professor of law at Temple University’s Beasley School of Law, where he teaches Advanced Civil Procedure and Remedies in the Evening Division, and he has lectured and published on topics in the fields of environmental law, professional responsibility and evidence.
+He is an adjunct professor of law at Temple University’s Beasley School of Law, where he has taught Advanced Civil Procedure and Remedies, and he has lectured and published on topics in the fields of environmental law, professional responsibility and evidence.

 From 1982 to 2000, Mr. Richman served as court-appointed counsel to the inmates of the Philadelphia Prison System in a federal class action.
 For 14 of those years, he negotiated, enforced and participated in the implementation of consent decrees requiring improvements in conditions of confinement.
 Martin Harris v.
 City of Philadelphia is the subject of eight opinions of the U.S. Court of Appeals for the Third Circuit.
 In 2006, he was co-counsel to a class of Philadelphia inmates subjected to atrocious conditions of confinement in police lock-ups and in the receiving areas of Philadelphia’s jails.
 Following a trial on the plaintiffs’ motion, the court granted a preliminary injunction that decreed the abatement of the complained-of conditions.
 Bowers v.
 City of Philadelphia, 2007 U.S. Dist.
 LEXIS 5804 (E.D.
 Pa.
 2007).
 Mr. Richman is again co-counsel to the inmates of Philadelphia’s Prison System in Williams v.
 City of Philadelphia, an action seeking relief from conditions of confinement arising from acute overcrowding.